Real roots in the root system $\mathsf{T}_{2,p,q}$: Introduction

 Such root systems appear naturally in the study of generalized Del Pezzo varieties, that is, roughly speaking, the blow-ups of $\mathbb{P}^m$ at some finite set of points, see \cite{Coble,DO}.
 In particular, for the case $k=3$ and its relation to the Picard lattice of Del Pezzo surfaces see \cite[Section~25]{Manin}.

 Another motivation for the present paper is the study of the rigid indecomposable modules in Grassmannian cluster categories $\mathrm{CM}(B_{k,n})$, see~\cite{JKS, BBG} and cluster variables in Grassmannian cluster algebras $\CC[\Gr_{k,n}]$ \cite{Sco06}.
+Cluster algebras are a class of commutative rings introduced by S. Fomin and A. Zelevinsky in their series of foundational papers \cite{BFZ, FZ1, FZ2, FZ3} (the paper \cite{BFZ} is with coauthor A. Berenstein).
 Scott proved that there is a cluster algebra structure on the coordinate ring $\CC[\Gr_{k,n}]$ of the Grassmannian varieties $\Gr_{k,n}$.
 Jensen, King and Su in~\cite{JKS} showed that the category ${\rm CM}(B_{k,n})$ of Cohen-Macaulay modules over a quotient $B_{k,n}$ of a preprojective algebra of affine type $A$ provides an additive categorification of $\CC[\Gr_{k,n}]$ and they showed that there is a cluster character on ${\rm CM}(B_{k,n})$ which sends rigid indecomposable modules to cluster variables in $\CC[\Gr_{k,n}]$.
+They proved these results by showing that the quotient of this category by a single projective-injective object is Geiss-Leclerc-Schroer's category ${\rm Sub} Q_k$ \cite{GLS} which categorifies the coordinate ring of the big cell in the Grassmannian $\Gr(k,n)$.
 In their paper, the authors associated the root system $\rJ_{k,n}$ to $\mathrm{CM}(B_{k,n})$.
 They pointed out that rigid indecomposable modules in ${\rm CM}(B_{k,n})$ seem to correspond to (real or imaginary) roots of $\rJ_{k,n}$.
 Thus studying the roots of $\rJ_{k,n}$ will help to study the rigid indecomposable modules in Grassmannian cluster categories $\mathrm{CM}(B_{k,n})$ \cite{JKS} and cluster variables in Grassmannian cluster algebras $\mathbb{C}[\Gr_{k,n}]$ \cite{Sco06}.

 In this paper, we give a characterization of the real positive roots in the root system $\rJ_{k,n}$.
 A real positive root $\gamma \in \rJ_{k,n}$ is said to have degree $d$ if when $\gamma$ is written as a linear combination of simple roots, the coefficient of $\beta$ in $\gamma$ is $d$.
 Degree $0$ positive roots are just positive roots of the natural root subsystem of type $\rA_{n-1}$ given by the nodes $\alpha_1,\dots, \alpha_{n-1}$.
 They are all of the form $\alpha_i + \cdots + \alpha_{j-1}$ for some $1\leqslant i<j\leqslant n$.